 Egyptian Army video, “Eleventh statement of the General Command of the Armed Forces,” 20 February 2018.

 See, Rick Gladstone and Nour Youssef, “Egypt Is Using Banned U.S.-Made Cluster Munitions in Sinai, Rights Group Says,” New York Times, 28 February 2018; “Is Egypt using cluster munitions?
-[Updated],” Cluster Munition Coalition, 1 March 2018; “Egypt's use of banned cluster bombs in Sinai confirmed,” Amnesty International, 28 February 2018.
+[Updated],” CMC, 1 March 2018; and “Egypt's use of banned cluster bombs in Sinai confirmed,” Amnesty International, 28 February 2018.

-The Egyptian Army Facebook account posted the video which claims to show the destruction by the Egyptian Air Force of a 10-vehicle convoy en route from Libya to Egypt.
+The Egyptian Army Facebook account posted the video that claims to show the destruction by the Egyptian Air Force of a 10-vehicle convoy in route from Libya to Egypt.
 The post alleges that the vehicles contained arms, ammunition, contraband, and insurgents, all of which it claims were totally destroyed in the attack.